Temyd/Airplane-Crashes-Analysis-1908-to-2019/README.md

   - Grand fatality

-Combining both ground and air fatality 2001 was the worst year with 4289 deaths followed by 1972 with 2967 deaths, then 1985 with 2671
+Combining both ground and air fatality, 2001 was the worst year with 4,289 deaths followed by 1972 with 2,967 deaths, then 1985 with 2671

 <img width="657" alt="Grand fatalities by year" src="https://user-images.githubusercontent.com/105246702/179582984-e808e02a-7376-4f7d-983e-b19fdc791b8a.png">

   - Trend with Number of People boarding plane and Fatalities

-  Number of people boarding flight has increased over the  years, a report by [The World Bank](https://data.worldbank.org/share/widget?end=2020&indicators=IS.AIR.PSGR&start=1970&view=chart) thus comparing the average number of people on board to fatalities shows that fatalities has reduced this can be linked to improvement in flight safety.
+  Number of people boarding flight has increased over the  years, a report by [The World Bank](https://data.worldbank.org/share/widget?end=2020&indicators=IS.AIR.PSGR&start=1970&view=chart).
+Thus comparing the average number of people on board to fatalities shows that fatality rate has reduced over the years.
+This can be linked to improvement in flight safety.

   <img width="649" alt="people abroad and fatalities by year" src="https://user-images.githubusercontent.com/105246702/179583051-cdba145a-f14f-49ce-b425-a913c67e5b9a.png">